Attachments

 List, download, and manage event attachments via MCP tools.

-Event attachments are binary files (logs, screenshots, failed input files, etc.) that SDKs optionally upload alongside an error event.
-Attachments are a limited resource — each project has a storage quota (default 5 GB) and each end-user has their own bucket within the project (default 250 MB).
-See Attachments concepts for details.
+Event attachments are binary files (logs, screenshots, etc.) that SDKs optionally upload alongside an error event.
+Each project has a storage quota (default 5 GB) and each end-user has their own bucket within the project (default 250 MB).

 list-attachments